The Singapore postal codes, a 6–digit string of numbers, is the backbone of efficient postal delivery in Singapore.

 Evolution of the Singapore Postal Codes

-Singapore postal codes were initially 2-digit codes denoting the 28 postal districts in the distant past.
+Singapore postal codes were initially 2-digit codes denoting the 28 postal districts in the past.
 For example, the East coast area (that is, Katong, Marine Parade etc.) had a postal code of 15.

-As the country grew and more buildings were added, the city was further divided into 81 poster sectors and hence, the 4-digit postal code was adopted in 1979.
+As the country grew and more buildings were added, the city was further divided into 81 postal sectors and hence, the 4-digit postal code was adopted in 1979.
 The postal code for the East coast area then became 1544 instead of 15.

 The 4-digit postal code was formed by retaining the 2 digits of the postal districts and adding 2 digits for the new postal sectors.
 Under this system, many properties in Singapore continued to retain their original postal districts.
 Property agents still like to market and sell properties according to districts.
 For example, they will say a certain property is in District 9 or District 10.